What is coaching?

 How can the success of the coaching process be measured?

-Examples of external measures include achievement of coaching goals established at the outset of the coaching relationship, increased income/revenue, obtaining a promotion, performance feedback that is obtained from a sample of the individual’s constituents (e.g., direct reports, colleagues, customers, boss, the manager him/herself), personal and/or business performance data (e.g., productivity, efficiency measures).
+Examples of external measures include achievement of coaching goals established at the outset of the coaching relationship, increased income/revenue, obtaining a promotion, performance feedback that is obtained from a sample of the individual’s constituents (e.g. direct reports, colleagues, customers, manager), personal and/or business performance data (e.g. productivity, efficiency measures).
 The external measures selected should be things the individual is already measuring and has some ability to directly influence.

 Examples of internal measures include self-scoring/self-validating assessments that can be administered initially and at regular intervals in the coaching process, changes in the individual’s self-awareness and awareness of others, shifts in thinking that create more effective actions, and shifts in one’s emotional state that inspire confidence.

 How does coaching differ from other forms of professional services?

 Therapy: A therapist will help a client to explore their past with a view to healing pain, dysfunction and conflict within an individual or in relationships.
 The focus is often on resolving difficulties arising from the past that hamper an individual’s emotional functioning in the present, improving overall psychological functioning, and dealing with the present in more emotionally healthy ways.
 Coaching, on the other hand, supports personal and professional growth based on self-initiated change in pursuit of specific actionable outcomes, linked to personal or professional success.
 Coaching is future focused.
 While positive feelings/emotions may be a natural outcome of coaching, the primary focus is on creating action plans for achieving specific end goals in your business and in your life.
 The emphases in a coaching relationship are on action, accountability, and follow through.